-The clinical symptoms of Maffucci syndrome are present at birth or manifest in the 1st year of life in ~ 1/4th of cases.
-In just under half of cases , the onset of symptoms is before the age of 6 years, and in 3/4th of cases symptoms start before puberty.
-The haemangiomas appear as blue subcutaneous nodules which can be emptied by manual compression.
+The clinical symptoms of Maffucci syndrome are present at birth or manifest in the 1st year of life in approximately a quarter of cases.
+In just under half of cases, the onset of symptoms is before the age of 6 years, and in three-quarters of cases, symptoms start before puberty.
+The venous malformations appear as blue subcutaneous nodules that can be emptied by manual compression.
 Spindle-cell hemangiomas are generally firmer and non-compressible.

-The distribution of enchondromas is similar to Ollier disease, the hands and feet are often most affected.
+The distribution of enchondromas is similar to Ollier disease with the hands and feet most often being affected.
 The skeletal and vascular lesions in the extremities are usually asymmetrically distributed, with unilateral changes seen in about 50% of patients.

-The haemangiomas are mostly located in the subcutaneous soft tissues.
+The venous malformations and/or hemangiomas are mostly located in the subcutaneous soft tissues.

 Radiographic appearances are nearly pathognomonic, with multiple enchondromas seen associated with soft tissue swelling and phleboliths.

-Enchondromas degenerate into chondrosarcomas in 15 - 51% 3 of cases and soft-tissue haemangiomas to vascular sarcomas in 3 - 5%.
-Additionally there is also an increase in other malignancies (pancreatic carcinoma and gliomas).
+Enchondromas degenerate into chondrosarcomas in 15-51% 3 of cases.
+Additionally, there is also an increase in other malignancies (pancreatic carcinoma and gliomas).

 - 1. Murphey MD, Fairbairn KJ, Parman LM et-al. From the archives of the AFIP.
 Musculoskeletal angiomatous lesions: radiologic-pathologic correlation.
 Radiographics.
 1995;15 (4): 893-917.
 Radiographics (citation) - Pubmed citation